 Turning to main clauses, we note that the availability of overt subjects, modals, and aspect markers is also a hallmark of declarative main clauses in Mandarin (8).
 In contrast, overt subjects tend to be omitted in imperative clauses, just as overt subjects are in imperatives in languages such as English (e.g. Zanuttini et al. 2012).
 Similarly, modals and aspect markers are generally unacceptable in such clauses, although we remain agnostic on whether the restriction is syntactic in nature or reflects some semantic or conceptual incompatibility.
-(In other words, there are also morphosyntactic parallels between imperative clauses and desire complements, at least in Mandarin and English; we return to this fact in Section 5.)

-(8) Declarative main clauses
+- (8) Declarative main clauses - a.

-a.
 (Zhangsan) chi-su.